Pape Station Improvements

 Automatic sliding doors at station entrances and bus platforms

-All of these modifications were reviewed by ACAT.
+All of these modifications were reviewed by the Advisory Committee on Accessible Transit.

-Pape Station has also gotten a number of upgrades as part of our Station Modernization program.
+Pape Station has also received a number of upgrades as part of our Station Modernization program.
 These improvements include:

 Upgrading of station finishes